Brewing Beer in the Middle East Is a Tough Business

 The Brewery

 In a district about half an hour west of Amman, clacks and whirs fill the air as a conveyor belt crowded with brown glass bottles runs through a clear chamber.
-The bottles are filled with beer and capped before proceeding to the pasteurisation house.
-They emerge on the other side and are fed through a labeler, which whips each bottle with pale yellow stickers – a picture of precision.
+The bottles are filled with beer and capped before proceeding to the pasteurization house.
+They emerge on the other side and are fed through a labeler, which whips each bottle with pale yellow stickers—a picture of precision.

 Tubes and hoses snake throughout the 4000-square-foot hangar, leading from spigots to small canisters and towering metal vats.
 In one corner, metal steps lead to a massive lautering tun, where a sweet and sticky liquid known as wort is strained from a mash of milled malt that has been steeped like tea in hot water.
 (Carakale gives local farmers the leftover mash as livestock feed.)